AI-SysBio/Ab-binding/README.md

 &nbsp;

-## Launch the analysis
+## Metrics

-The script implemented in `tools/utils_AB.py` combines the CDRsim [[1]](https://www.biorxiv.org/content/10.1101/2022.11.09.463832v9), Paratype [[2]](https://www.tandfonline.com/doi/full/10.1080/19420862.2020.1869406) and AbLigity [[3]](https://www.tandfonline.com/doi/full/10.1080/19420862.2021.1873478) framework to identify potential common binders.
-Importantly, these rely on [ANARCI](https://github.com/oxpig/ANARCI) and [parapred](https://github.com/eliberis/parapred) which have quite specific requirements to run.
+CDRsim [[1]](https://www.biorxiv.org/content/10.1101/2022.11.09.463832v9), Paratype [[2]](https://www.tandfonline.com/doi/full/10.1080/19420862.2020.1869406) and AbLigity [[3]](https://www.tandfonline.com/doi/full/10.1080/19420862.2021.1873478) framework to identify potential common binders.

+## Prerequies

+Depending on you metrics of interrest, you will need different requirements.
+First, any structure based metrics, such as TM-score, RMSE or Ab-ligity, requires the pdb structure of all sequences you whish to compare.
+You can obtain these structures from your sequences with a homology modeling algorithm such as [Repertoire Builder](https://sysimm.org/rep_builder/) or recent with deep learning frameworks such as [IgFold](https://www.nature.com/articles/s41467-023-38063-x).
+Then, most metrics rely on [parapred](https://github.com/eliberis/parapred) and [ANARCI](https://github.com/oxpig/ANARCI) which have quite specific requirements to run.
 They can only be executed on a **Linux** system, and parapred requires an old version of Tensorflow incompatible with the newest version of python.
 Thus, we advice to first create a new Anaconda Linux environment:

 	- conda create -n parapred python=3.6
 	- conda activate parapred